AlexandraPurice/PlantBreeding/README.md

   *  Iftimie Codrut - Create a feature to filter genes by gene name in view-genes component
   *  Birsanu Gabriela - Create a logo and place it inside the toolbar
   *  Pester Leonard - Create layout for "view genes" page when clicking on genom results (Done)
-  *  Filibiu Anca-Madalina - Update layout for "view effects for one gene": there can be/may be various genes
   *  Harabagiu Paul - Communicate with the other teams and establish the way for transmission and the characteristics of the information                       received regarding genomes, genes, and effects for genes,
                     - Create a function for genom service that sends to backend a file with txt extension (Done),
                     - Create a function for gene service that gets all effects for geneId from backed api.